dnafication/jsnsd-exercises-fastify/README.md

 ## 05 Aggregate response from multiple sources

-For this we will be consuming [Rick and Morty API](https://rickandmortyapi.com/documentation/#rest) in our main application.
+For this, we are consuming [Rick and Morty API](https://rickandmortyapi.com/documentation/#rest) in our main application.

-A http client `got` will be installed for the ease of use in our application.
+A http client `got` is installed for the ease of use in our application.

 ```bash
 npm i got